codeforamerica/skillshares/README.md

 Skillshares
 ===========

-A collection of internal Code for America Skillshare notes.
+A collection of notes for internal Code for America Skillshares.